Jamshid-Ganiev/Free-Style-Object-Tracking-using-OpenCV-APIs-By-Pixel-Team/README.md

 ## Drawbacks
 - Does not recover well from failures due to full occlusion
 - Does not recover when objects are changed out of view
+- sufficiently low speed, an unstable operation when the object is lost